andrewsunglaekim/wdi_dc5_instructors/w01/lesson_plans/d01jrr_intro/readme.md

 	- This should be like a team, instructors are captains, but we're all in this together
 	- Unlike traditional learning environments, things aren't competitive here - they're collaborative
 	- Get to know everyone, work with everyone you can, not only because it's fun, but because these are people who will be in your industry and your city for a long time
+- Difference between cohorts
 - Homework
 - Attendance & Timeliness
 - Syllabus
 - Class materials
 - Time Committment
 - 3 projects total

+## What we’ll learn

+- fundamentals of programming
+- data modeling and persistence
+- web fundamentals
+- web frameworks
+- collaboration
+- javascript
+- javascript frameworks
+- CS fundamentals

+- week 1 is review of the prework, deeper